IF

 A special case of the IF statement is when any lexpr is a constant 0.
 In this case, the statement block is not parsed.
 This can be used for block comments.

-IF 0 this is a dummy block that won't even be parsed!
-END IF
+this is a dummy block that won't even be parsed!

 Example: